 PLACE (Mosaic customer)

-It is almost taken for granted, the accessibility we have in day-to-day life.
+It is almost taken for granted that we have the accessibility we have in daily life.
 If you want to look up restaurants in a 5km radius, this takes seconds.
-Locating your nearest embassy to handle paperwork is done with ease.
+Locating your nearest embassy to handle paperwork is easy.
 Working out a travel route to your job interview the next morning?
 Public transport routes and times are marked clearly, ensuring you arrive a touch early for a quick breath outside.

 Map inclusivity isn’t just about finding a nearby spot for lunch or the office of your soon-to-be employer.
 It’s about the inhabitants of a community having a frame of reference, a starting point for growth.